 School librarians articulate the roles and relationships of the library program's support of student academic achievement within the context of current educational initiatives.
-Utilizing evidence based practice and information from education and library research, They communicate ways in which the library program can enhance school improvement efforts.4.4 Advocacy school library program.
+Utilizing evidence based practice and information from education and library research, They communicate ways in which the library program can enhance school improvement efforts.4.4 Advocacy School librarians identify stakeholders within and outside the school community who impact the school library program.
 They use a range of strategies to advocate for school library and information programs, for resources, and for services.